jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.69 ToDegrees

-Converts a raster from radians to degrees.
+Converts a raster from radians to degrees..

 *Parameters*: